doridori/Pilot/README.md

 Of course I am not the first to think in the way.
 The guys at Square were talking about [very similar things](https://corner.squareup.com/2014/10/advocating-against-android-fragments.html) (simple Views and abstract backstack management) years ago - this is a slightly different approach for how to realise those concepts.

+Nor am I the last!
+[Conductor](https://github.com/bluelinelabs/Conductor) is a very similar library which has appeared with the same concepts (and better documentation).
+Good to see others are thinking along the same lines.
+I will continue with Pilot however as sure we will have slightly differnt take on things.

 #Doc Contents

 The rest of this README is split across a few doc files: